bchiha/DES_Adventure/README.md

 Just insert the [DSK](DES_Adventure.dsk), into an Amstrad running DES and click on 'ADVENT'.
 Use the arrow to move, or just 'WSAD' and 'L' for Look.

-**Warning**: I wrote the game in about 3 days during `Isolation`.
+**Warning**: This game wont win any competitions!.
+I wrote the game in about 3 days during `Isolation`.
 It has basic movement, map/sprite drawing and finding stuff.
-Hopefully, someone other there can improve from this and do something awesome...
+Hopefully, someone out there can improve from this design and do something awesome...

 ## Making your own Game

 The best way to start making your program is to look at the [code](code/ADVENT.ASM) of the game.
+A bit of Z80 knowledge is needed but its got through simple blocks.
+To move the player, I first check what is ahead, if its a space to move into, then I restore the previous space, and draw the player on the new space.
+And if the next space is off the map, I draw the new map and reset the players spot.
+Nothing tricky.

 I've created a [DES Jumpblock name file](code/DESJBLK.ASM) to help reference DES routines by using their real name.
 IE: `CALL BUTTON` instead of `CALL &924B`.

 The [Development Manual](resources/DES_Programming.pdf) is pretty good.
 Just load the correct data to the registers, and call the routine.